joshpoll/bluefish-docs/classic/docs/python-tutor.md

 )

 ```
+And with that, our global frame is complete!
+Let's now create the other part of our Python Tutor diagram: the objects that our global frame variables reference.

 ## The Objects

-In the Python Tutor diagram, the objects are represented as rectangles with a value and pointer to the next object in the sequence.
+In the Python Tutor diagram, the objects that the global frame variables reference are represented as rectangles with a value and pointer to the next object in the sequence.

 ## Putting The Diagram Together

+Now that we've created the two halves of our Python Tutor diagram, let's compose them together and add links between the global frame variables and the objects to complete our visualization!